 - 3.1.
-For the purpose of this pay policy statement, Chief Officers include: - a) The Chief Executive and Head of Paid Service; Executive Directors; Directors; - 3.2.
-Current remuneration for Chief Officers is set out below: - a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £192,474.
-The salary, is subject to review every two years and is next due to be reviewed in April 2022. - b) Executive Directors and Directors are currently paid on spot salaries as set out in Appendix A without provision for incremental progression.
-Salaries are subject to review every two years with the last review being 01 April 2019 - It is anticipated that during 2021/22 a new pay range for Croydon Chief Officer Grades will be introduced in line with a proposed senior management structure.
-This will include new Corporate Director roles and Director posts.
-These roles will be placed on a grade and salary within the Croydon Chief Officer Grades 1-5, following evaluation of their post using the Hay job evaluation scheme with provision for incremental progression to the top spinal point of the grade.
-Salaries will be reviewed in line with national awards, as determined by the JNC for Local Authority Chief Executives.
+For the purpose of this pay policy statement, Chief Officers include: - a) The Chief Executive and Head of Paid Service; Executive Directors; Directors: - 3.2.
+Current remuneration for Chief Officers is set out below: - a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £192,474, The salary, is subject to review every two years and is next due to be reviewed in April 2023 - b) Executive Directors and Directors are paid salaries as set out in Appendix B, with provision for annual incremental progression.
+Salaries are subject to review every year.

-- 3.3 For the purposes of this pay statement posts defined as deputy chief officers are those paid on Croydon Special Range grades who report to Directors, and include: - a) Heads of Service and certain senior staff in posts above grade 17 but below Chief Officer.
+- c) During 2021/22 a new pay range for Croydon Chief Officer Grades was introduced in line with the senior management structure.
+This included new Corporate Director roles and Director posts.
+These roles were placed on a grade and salary within the Croydon Chief Officer Grades 1-5, following evaluation of their post using the Hay job evaluation scheme with provision for incremental progression to the top spinal point of the grade.
+Salaries will be reviewed in line with national awards, as determined by the JNC for Local Authority Chief Executives and Chief Officers. - 3.3 For the purposes of this pay statement, posts defined as deputy chief officers are those paid on Croydon Special Range grades who report to Directors, and include: - a) Heads of Service and certain senior staff in posts above grade 17 but below Chief Officer.
 These posts are placed on a salary within Croydon Special Range A and B following evaluation using the Hay job evaluation scheme with provision for incremental progression to the top spinal point of the grade.
-Salaries are reviewed in line with national joint council pay awards
+Salaries are reviewed in line with national joint council pay awards.